Letter and spirit of the law

-The letter of the law and the spirit of the law are two possible ways to regard rules or laws.
-To obey the "letter of the law" is to follow the literal reading of the words of the law, whereas following the "spirit of the law" is to follow the intention of why the law was enacted.
-Although it is usual to follow both the letter and the spirit, the two are commonly referenced when they are in opposition.
-"Law" originally referred to legislative statute, but in the idiom may refer to any kind of rule.
-Intentionally following the letter of the law but not the spirit may be accomplished by exploiting technicalities, loopholes, and ambiguous language.
+The letter of the law and the spirit of the law are two ways of interpreting rules or laws.
+To obey the "letter of the law" is to follow the literal reading of the words of the law, whereas following the "spirit of the law" is to follow the intention behind why the law was enacted.
+Although both are usually followed, the letter and the spirit are commonly discussed when they are in opposition.
+"Law" originally referred to legislative statutes, but in the idiom it may refer to any kind of rule.
+Intentionally following the letter of the law but not the spirit can involve exploiting technicalities, loopholes, and ambiguous language.

 Legal research

-Violating the perceived intention (spirit) of the law has been found to affect people's judgment of culpability more so than the letter of the law, such that;
+Violating the perceived intention, or "spirit", of the law has been found to influence judgments of culpability more strongly than violating the literal wording of the law.